Connect with others who understand.

 7 Causes of Leukemia Fatigue and 4 Ways To Manage It

 Cancer-related fatigue is an extremely common symptom of blood cancers like leukemia.
 In fact, the American Cancer Society reports that 80 percent to 100 percent of people with cancer experience fatigue.
-Cancer-related fatigue can come on suddenly, and it has been described as grueling and overwhelming.
+Cancer-related fatigue can come on suddenly and be grueling and overwhelming.
 This kind of fatigue isn’t just a feeling of tiredness that a good night’s sleep will fix — it’s excessive, persistent exhaustion that interferes with your daily activities and quality of life.
-It may even be present before you’re diagnosed with leukemia.
-This fatigue often worsens while you’re undergoing treatment and persists for months (or even years) after you have finished treatment.
+This fatigue might even show up before you’re diagnosed with leukemia, and it often gets worse while you’re undergoing treatment and continues for months (or even years) after you’ve finished treatment.

 How Fatigue Affects People With Leukemia

-As one member shared, “Fatigue has been my number one problem since diagnosis and starting meds 12 years ago!
+As one member said, “Fatigue has been my No. 1 problem since diagnosis and starting meds 12 years ago!
 Still haven’t figured out how to live with it.
 I practically feel it all the time.”

 Another wrote, “My chronic lymphocytic leukemia makes me so tired some days that I can’t function.”